 Geography of Guwahati

 Guwahati is inseparable from the river Brahmaputra.
 As you can see from the map, the main city of Guwahati is located on the southern bank of the river.
-However, North Guwahati was a more thriving city in ancient times.
+However, North Guwahati was also a thriving city in ancient times.

 The southern border of the city touches the hills of Meghalaya and so there are a lot of natural escapes, small hikes, and waterfalls in this area.
 This area was sparsely populated and they were basically small villages in the edge of the city but now the growth has started reaching them.